-Freddie Mac Single-Family Loan Purchase Volume - Small Financial Institutions Serving Rural Areas Year 2016 2017 2018 2019 2020 Income-Qualifying Loan Count 4,318 3,863 3,567 4,401 10,428 (A five-year average was used to establish the baseline) Baseline 5,315
+Freddie Mac Single-Family Loan Purchase Volume - Small Financial Institutions Serving Rural Areas Year 2018 2019 2020 2021 2022 Income-Qualifying Loan Count 2,242 2,391 3,048 3,410 2,524 (A five-year average was used to establish the baseline) Baseline 2,723

 Our single-family purchase targets over the Plan cycle are set forth in the following table.
-We intend to use tactics to increase loan purchases relative to our historical volume from small financial institutions, including leveraging various execution options where feasible, conducting outreach, and offering technical training to raise lenders' confidence in lending to very low-, low-, and moderate-income homebuyers and homeowners.
+We intend to use various tactics to meet our targets.
+These may include leveraging various execution options where feasible, conducting outreach, and offering technical training to raise lenders' confidence in lending to very low-, low-, and moderate-income homebuyers and homeowners.